EUROPEAN LAW

 Removed from a nonce binding, with stab holes, signatures intact but sewing gone; title-page with paper shelving label in lower inner corner, early pencilled inscriptions in upper portion.
 Edges uncut.
 Occasional light spotting, most to front wrapper, otherwise clean; some bits unevenly/lightly inked.
 (30928)

-On Government & on Old Gold Coinage
+On Government & Old Gold Coinage

 Cantos Benítez, Pedro de.
 Escrutinio de maravedises, y monedas de oro antiguas, su valor, reduccion, y cambio a las monedas corrientes.
 Deducido de escrituras, leyes, y pragmaticas antiguas, y modernas de España.
 Madrid: Antonio Marin, 1763.
 4to (21.5 cm; 8.5").
 123, 171 pp.